jadecobra/python_tdd_exercises/source/functions.rst

                    ),
                    ('my_first_name', 'my_last_name')
                )
     all the tests are still passing.
-The problem here is without the names the program is going to take the input data in the order we provide it so it is better to be explicit with the names because from the `Zen of Python <https://peps.python.org/pep-0020/>`_ ``Explicit is better than implicit.``
+The problem here is without the names the program is going to take the input data in the order I provide it so it is better to be explicit with the names because from the `Zen of Python <https://peps.python.org/pep-0020/>`_ ``Explicit is better than implicit.``
 * add 2 tests, this time for an unknown number of positional and keyword arguments
   .. code-block:: python